-- All PBCs for the area subject to the ILUA (if the area covered by the ILUA spans more than one determination, there may be more than one PBC involved)
+- all PBCs for the area subject to the ILUA (if the area covered by the ILUA spans more than one determination, there may be more than one PBC involved), or

 Other parties may include:

-- The State, Territory or Commonwealth government (or more than one of them)
+- the state, territory or Commonwealth government (or more than one of them); and/or

 Registration of ILUAs is a function of the Registrar of the NNTT.
 The NNTT website contains useful resources and information.
 An application to register an ILUA must be made in writing to the Native Title Registrar at the NNTT.
 A template registration application form can be downloaded from the NNTT’s website.
-The NNTT also publishes explanatory notes to the form and guidelines on its website.
 Section 24BG(3) of the NTA provides that the Registrar may give such assistance as considered reasonable to help a party to the ILUA prepare the application and accompanying material.